Skip to Content

 Kayak in Phi Phi

-You can rent kayaks both in Tonsai Beach and Loh Dalam Bay, and at Zeavola Resort on Laem Tong Beach, where we stayed, you can take advantage of complimentary kayak rentals.
+You can rent kayaks both in Tonsai Beach and Loh Dalam Bay.
+If you’re staying at Zeavola Resort on Laem Tong Beach, where we stayed, you can take advantage of complimentary kayak rentals.

-You can rent kayaks by the hour, but probably you’re better off renting a kayak for the day, which will cost you 700-800 baht.
+Kayaks can be rented by the hour, but you’re probably better off renting a kayak for the day, which will cost you 700-800 baht.
 You can also rent paddle boats in the same places.

-Check out here a couple of itineraries to visit the island by kayaking.
 Make sure you bring plenty of water with you and protect yourself with sunscreen and a hat.
-Also, make sure your phone or camera are protected in a waterproof bag.
+Also, don’t forget to protect your phone or camera in a waterproof bag!

 Wander Around Tonsai Village

-Tonsai Village is where you want to look for souvenirs – clothes, handcrafts, hippie jewelry and items.
-However, prices might be higher than in Phuket or Krabi because the island is smaller.
+Tonsai Village is where you want to look for souvenirs – clothes, handicrafts, hippie jewelry, and all sorts of trinkets to take home.
+Prices might be higher than in Phuket or Krabi, however, since the island is smaller, so you might want to bargain or leave your shopping for the mainland.

-If you can, avoid visiting Ton Sai Village in the morning and early afternoon, when thousands of tourists who come for day trips from Phuket and Krabi invade the town.
+As an extra tip, avoid visiting Ton Sai Village in the morning and early afternoon.
+That’s when the massive crowds of tourists on day trips from Phuket and Krabi invade the town.

 Party in Phi Phi